RxSwiftCommunity/RxOptional/README.md

 ```

 ##### errorOnNil
-Unavailable on Driver
+Unavailable on Driver.
+By default errors with
-By default errors with `RxOptionalError.FoundNilWhileUnwrappingOptional`.
+`RxOptionalError.FoundNilWhileUnwrappingOptional`.
 ```swift
 Observable<String?>
     .of("One", nil, "Three")